OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 Each key-value pair MUST be encoded like a Solidity function call, i.e., the first 4 bytes of the hash of the key followed by the ABI-encoded values.

+##### Standard Attributes

+The following standard attributes MAY be supported by a gateway.

+- `postProcessingOwner(string)`: The address of the account that shall be in charge of message post-processing.

 ### Source Gateway

 An Source Gateway is a contract that offers a protocol to send a message to a receiver on another chain.
 It MUST implement `IGatewaySource`.